jarrarhaider1214/docs/pages/user-guide/components/network/network.md

 For details of the configurations that can be done at Network level for each cloud provider, please click the relevant link.

+To create a Network using CloudPlex, it is necessary for the user cloud profile to have all the required permissions.
+For detailed guide on all the required permissions, click [here](/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level).

 [AWS](pages/user-guide/components/network/aws-network/aws-network)

 [Azure](pages/user-guide/components/network/azure-network/azure-network)